nileshnannaware10/Meme-Generator/README.md

 # Meme Generator Project

 ## Description
 A web-based meme generator that allows users to create custom memes by uploading images or using random templates.
-The project features text customization, color adjustments etc.
+The project features text customization, color adjustments, and a draggable text feature (for desktop only).

 ## Features